 Councils still spend £2.2 billion on residential care services compared with £1.1 billion on supported living.
 The proportion of the total adult social care learning disability budget which is spent on residential care has remained relatively constant over the last five years – 40.8% in 2010/11 and 38.2% in 2014/15.
 Planned reductions in expenditure in 2015/16 are greater for support at home (£23 million) than residential care (£17 million) (Association of Directors of Adult Social Services 2015).

 All of this demonstrates that change does not happen simply because there is a political and professional consensus that it should do so.
-Services for adults with learning disabilities remain resistant to change in spite of the best policy intentions.
+Services for adults with learning disabilities remain resistant to change despite the best policy intentions.
 While there has been progress in many areas, there remains considerable scope for shifting the balance from residential care services to supported housing.

 A policy commitment to the principles of rights, independence and choice is long-established in learning disability services.
 Supported housing gives professionals and the people that they support the best chance of putting these principles into action.
 This model has significant advantages for the individual when compared to residential care: security of tenure in one’s own home; the right to choose who provides support; the right to choose who to live with; rights to full welfare benefits.
 Supported housing developments can be specified to meet individual requirements – e.g. behaviour that challenges – and be equipped with personalised technology to reduce dependence on paid support.